 Henry had therefore demonstrated two potentially useful new devices: the telegraph and the doorbell.
 He did not attempt to patent these – he thought of himself as a pure scientist, not a financially driven inventor.

-In fact, the ‘telegraph’ demonstrated at Albany could not have worked over the much longer distances required for a fully practical telegraph.
+The ‘telegraph’ demonstrated at Albany could not work over the long distances required for a fully practical telegraph.
 But Henry had a way of overcoming this problem.

 The key to longer distance transmission is a device called a relay.
 A relay is a switch that is opened or closed by an electromagnet.
 In a telegraph line, a relay takes a signal arriving from one circuit and re-transmits it to another circuit; in this way a long telegraph line can be made up of much shorter lines, each individually powered and linked by relays.